Working Papers Seminar Series 2024-2025

 Presenters

-Lara Islinger (Activist and Independent Researcher), “Feminist Abortion Accompaniment: An Emerging Model of Care in the US”
+Lara Islinger (University of Hamburg, Germany), “Feminist Abortion Accompaniment: An Emerging Model of Care in the U.S.”

 Carolina Prado (San Francisco State University), “Fronteriza Care Work Epistemology and the Colectivo Salud y Justicia Ambiental in Tijuana, México”